 Growing up, I was scolded daily by my father for my head being too much in the clouds.
 That I lived through my imagination too much.
 That my passionate pursuits like film or art or anything outside of blue-collar work was plain “stupid“.

 That broken home was the only thing I knew, and it came crumbling down in the summer of 2007.
 The world as I knew it was left in a metaphorical pile of rubble.
 When I was 20 years old, I found my father’s lifeless body on the back deck of our house — a sight I wish nobody else to experience.
 Ever.
-He was there one second, and gone the next.
+He was there one second and gone the next.
 And so was the last anchor of reality as it had existed for me.
 My mother, years before, had taken her own life when I was in high-school.
 As a “momma’s boy” it was a heart-shattering period of my life, but at least I had the support of my father and brother to keep my mind from completely melting down.
-At least just having their presence, since we weren’t a emotion sharing family.
+At least just having their presence, since we weren’t an emotion sharing family.

 After my father’s death, I spent my early twenties floating from one city to the next stumbling through life in a fog of depression in which I drowned myself in alcohol.
 I glorified the sloppy blur that was life like a wannabe Gatsby.
 I spent all of my money on drinks and clubs and partying.
 I wanted to be someone better than what I was.
 I thought I had to be someone else to accomplish this.